sanctuary-js/sanctuary/README.md

 [![CircleCI](https://img.shields.io/circleci/project/github/sanctuary-js/sanctuary/master.svg)](https://circleci.com/gh/sanctuary-js/sanctuary/tree/master)
 [![Gitter](https://img.shields.io/gitter/room/badges/shields.svg)](https://gitter.im/sanctuary-js/sanctuary)

-Sanctuary is a functional programming library inspired by Haskell and PureScript.
-It depends on and works nicely with [Ramda][].
+Sanctuary is a JavaScript functional programming library inspired by Haskell and PureScript.
+It's stricter than [Ramda][], and provides a similar suite of functions.

+Sanctuary promotes programs composed of simple, pure functions.
+Such programs are easier to comprehend, test, and maintain &ndash; they are also a pleasure to write.

+Sanctuary provides two data types, [Maybe][] and [Either][], both of which are compatible with [Fantasy Land][].
+Thanks to these data types even Sanctuary functions which may fail, such as [`head`](#head), are composable.

 Sanctuary makes it possible to write safe code without null checks.
 In JavaScript it's trivial to introduce a possible run-time type error:

     words[0].toUpperCase()